I Think We're Alone Now (album)

-I Think We're Alone Now is the third of three studio albums by the pop rock band Tommy James and the Shondells, released in 1967.
+I Think We're Alone Now is the third studio album by the American pop rock band Tommy James and the Shondells, released in 1967.

 The album had three singles that charted.
 The title track went to #4 on the Billboard Hot 100.
 "Mirage" reached #10 on the chart.
 "I Like the Way" reached #25 on the chart.
 The album landed on the Billboard 200, reaching #74.

 Original copies feature a black album cover with two pairs of yellow bare footsteps walking side by side, then facing each other near the top of the cover.
 This was deemed too controversial for the time and was changed to a yellow cover with a photo of the group.